tanishaagarwal03/cs132-tagarwal/README.md

 # CS 132 - Web Development Projects

 ## Overview
 This repository contains all the coursework for CS 132: Web Development, Fall 2024.
-The projects and homework assignments in this repository focus on building skills in HTML, CSS, and JavaScript, leading up to full-stack development.
-Each directory in this repository is dedicated to a specific Creative Project (CP), Homework (HW), or the Final Project Proposal (FPP), and includes all related files such as HTML, CSS, JavaScript, and any necessary assets.
+The projects in this repository focus on building skills in HTML, CSS, and JavaScript, leading up to full-stack development.
+Each directory in this repository is dedicated to a specific Creative Project (CP) or the Final Project Proposal (FPP), and includes all related files such as HTML, CSS, JavaScript, and any necessary assets.

 ## Directory Structure
 - `cp1/` - Contains all files for Creative Project 1 (CP1), including HTML, CSS, and wireframes.
 - `cp2/` - Contains all files for Creative Project 2 (CP2), which expands on CP1 with JavaScript functionality.
 - `cp3/` - Contains all files for Creative Project 3 (CP3), featuring an interactive Unscramble Word Game with APIs.
-- `hwX/` - Homework assignments (to be added as we progress in the course).
 - `final-project-proposal/` - Contains all files related to the Final Project Proposal (FPP), including HTML, CSS, JavaScript, images, and design documentation.

 ---